maciejg-git/litewind-alpine-documentation/components/notify.md

 ### Stacked notifications

 You can turn notification list into stacked notifications by adding `absolute` class to `li` element.
-The `transform` property can be used to add stacking effect.
+To add a stacking effect `style` binding is used with a `transform` property.

 {% render "example.liquid" example: "examples/notify-stacked.liquid", tabs: examples.notifyStacked %}